nyunursing/nyu_webfonts/README.md

 It creates an administrative configuration page to control the environments css key, enabling easier managment of different webfont projects in between development and live environments.

 Steps to use this module:
-- Clone this git repo and install the module inside the modules directory renaming the folder to nyu_webfonts
+- Clone this git repo and install the module inside the modules directory
 - Enable the module
 - Add the css key url provided by the NYU Digital Communications team at admin/config/system/nyu-webfonts
 - Profit!